A Nostalgic yet Elevated Dining Experience for the Vietnamese Community Abroad

 PERSONAL NOTES:

-Hanoi isn't my hometown, but it has always hold a special place in my heart.
+Hanoi isn't my hometown, but it has always held a special place in my heart.
 As the city's racing forward, I sometimes wonder if its old soul gets left behind.
 That's why I reimagined this restaurant as a space that feels both modern and nostalgic.
 For those who left, and those still finding their way to it.